Taiwodave/movie_app_state_management_flutter/README.md

       /ui
 ```

-Each folder inside `apps` is a Flutter that project that implements the same app with a specific state management package.
+Each folder inside `apps` is a Flutter project that implements the same app with a specific state management package.

 All common functionality lives in `packages/core`.
 This includes a TMDB API wrapper, along with model classes with supporting serialization code where needed.